Viclinh/QuickCart/README.md

 ## Technologies Used

+- HP AI Studio
 - Hugging Face Transformers for embeddings
 - MLflow for model deployment
-- Flask for web serving
+- App is deployed to Swagger through AIS
 - Pandas for data processing
 - scikit-learn for similarity calculations